Britain's Road to Socialism

-Britain's Road to Socialism is the programme of the Communist Party of Britain, and is adhered to by the Young Communist League and the editors of the Morning Star newspaper.
+Britain's Road to Socialism is the political programme of the Communist Party of Britain, and is adhered to by the Young Communist League and the editors of the Morning Star newspaper.
+First published as The British Road to Socialism in 1951 with the personal approval of Joseph Stalin, it has undergone nine editions over more than seven decades, making it one of the longest-running political programmes in British communist history.